choonkeat/choonkeat.github.io/_posts/2020-08-24-what-does-it-mean-by-html-msg.md

     > `update` — a way to update your state based on messages
     > https://guide.elm-lang.org/architecture/

 This means the `msg` in `Html msg` refers to the type of value that will be handled in your `update` function.
-So we can conclude that `Html msg` means
+So we can conclude that

-> Values representing DOM nodes for Elm to render.
-When events are triggered by handlers in the DOM, like [onClick](https://package.elm-lang.org/packages/elm/html/latest/Html-Events#onClick), we'll expect our `update` function to be called with values of `msg` type from our [DOM event handlers](https://package.elm-lang.org/packages/elm/html/latest/Html-Events).
+- `Html` is the DOM node type
+- `msg` is the type for _"what event type does this DOM node trigger"_